 Above all, have fun!
 Visiting colleges can be tiring, but it should also be exciting—there’s so much to learn, both about the colleges and about what you want in a college experience.
 And if you’re not sure where to visit, what to do when you get there, what questions to ask, or how to write a follow-up email, our admissions team is here to help.

-If you have any questions or comments campus visits, contact us.
+If you have any questions about campus visits, contact us.